db-schema/core/README.md

 end
 ```

 Passing `null: false` to the field definition makes it `NOT NULL`; passing some value under the `:default` key makes it the default value.
-Passing a symbol as a default is interpreted as a function call so `t.timestamp :created_at, default: :now` defines a field with a default value of `NOW()`; strings, numbers, timestamps etc are evaluated "as is".
+A symbol passed as a default is interpreted as a function call so `t.timestamp :created_at, default: :now` defines a field with a default value of `NOW()`; strings, numbers, timestamps etc are evaluated "as is".

 Other attributes are type specific, like `:length` for varchars; the following table lists them all (values in parentheses are default attribute values).